AgileRL/AgileRL/docs/api/hpo/multi_frequency.rst

 scheduling and elite saving are driven from the trainers via :func:`run_selection_and_mutation <agilerl.utils.utils.run_selection_and_mutation>`, the single entry point shared with tournament selection.
-MF-PBT supports an ``accelerator`` but, at the moment, does not support the LLM RL algorithms.
+MF-PBT supports an ``accelerator`` and both the classic-RL and the LLM finetuning algorithms.

 .. code-block:: python